ekrueger1217/Music-Genre-Classifier/README.md

 ## Additional Materials
 An application that leverages my final CNN model can be found [here](https://sound-classifier-app.streamlit.app/).
 Give it a try on your own audio files!

-Please also see my full analysis in this [Jupyter Notebook](./Sound_Classifier_Models.ipynb) in addition to the supporting notebooks discussed above, and a copy of my presentation can be found [here](./Sound_Classification_Presentation.pdf) .
+Please also review my full analysis in this [Jupyter Notebook](./Sound_Classifier_Models.ipynb), in addition to the supporting notebooks discussed above, and my presentation [here](./Sound_Classification_Presentation.pdf) .